Popular New Orleans TV icon killed in fiery plane crash, had circle of friends in former home of Baton Rouge

 NEW ORLEANS – A beloved south Louisiana television anchor with ties to Baton Rouge was one of two people killed when a small plane crashed in New Orleans Friday afternoon.

-Nancy Parker, the TV anchor, was with another person on the small, two-person 1983 Pitss S-2B aircraft.
-The plane went down about a half-mile away from New Orleans’ Lakefront Airport.
+Nancy Parker, the TV anchor, was with the pilot Franklin J.P.
+Augustus on the small, two-person 1983 Pitss S-2B aircraft.
+The plane went down about a half-mile away from New Orleans’ Lakefront Airport around 3 p.m.
 The plane was originally popular among air show performers.

 The crash happened while Parker was filming a report to air later on TV.